abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 ## Introduction

 Using discord as authentication layer, is fairly simple.
-There're a few simple steps to integrate this nice feature into your gamemode.
+There are a few simple steps needed to integrate this nice feature into your gamemode.

 {% hint style="warning" %}
 Keep in mind, authentication with Discord, has nothing to do with a whitelist or something.
 It only checks if the user owns a Discord Account with valid credentials.